 Dominant: An allele that produces the same phenotype, whether its paired allele is identical or different.
 This term can also be used to describe the interaction between traits.
 If two different allelic traits are passed on but one is visually expressed and the other is not then that trait is dominant over the other, the other trait is referred to as recessive or non-dominant.

 **NOTE: This is where confusion can happen since the term can be used to describe two different behaviors.
 Dominant in that the trait only has one form regardless if it is Het or Hzg.
 While the other description describes Dominant as being visually expressed over another trait that is recessive to it, otherwise masking the recessive trait.

 Example: Images below represent two versions of dominance, if your breeder is Heterozygous Dominant there is a chance the trait will not pass on, such as Dalmatian spots in Crested Geckos, and can be proved by observing the phenotypes produced by the pair.

 Incomplete Dominant: Describes when two traits are visible as a mixture of both.
 Think, mixing two crayons to make a new color, both are semi-dominant and combine to make a new color.
-This can happen with the same trait, different traits, allelic, or non-allelic.
-Some of these traits can produce "Super" forms or (Homozygous Incomplete Dominant).
-In many online texts, this term is described using allelic traits but can also be used to describe the behavior of multiple traits that are not allelic (think 6 gene ball pythons or red phantom Lilly white).
+This description is only applied to allelic traits.
+Some of these traits produce "Super" forms or (Homozygous Incomplete Dominant).

 Codominant: A gene that is visible at the same time as another gene and they co-exist visually.
 In other words, localized groups of cells are colored with one trait while adjacent cells are colored with another trait.
 In this case, both traits are dominant visually observed at the same time.
 Co-dom morphs are extremely rare and constitute less than 1% of all morphs.